thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Argument Axiom
-When you choose argument as an action, you deal with disagreement by seeking common ground rather than resorting to force.[^3] This choice commits you to a shared method of inquiry: you offer reasons others can examine, and you treat their feedback as worthy of inspection.
-It also commits you to an ethic—your judgment must remain accountable to those reasons and constrained by coherence, meaning you can’t affirm claims that conflict with one another.
-These norms create the conditions that make it possible to evaluate claims as better or worse justified—and, where appropriate, as true or false—and to treat discourse as a practice of learning.
+When you choose argument over other methods, you commit to a collaborative method of inquiry[^3]: you put your arguments on the table for assessment, and treat feedback as worth taking seriously.
+You also take on an ethic of non-contradiction—your reasoning is constrained by coherence, so your claims must agree with one another.
+These norms create the conditions for a discourse in which ideas can be judged as better or worse justified—and, where appropriate, as true or false—and in which argument becomes a shared practice of learning.

 ---